- Student Life

-Meetings are held on Thursdays from 3-5pm in the Senate Chambers.
+Meetings are held on Tuesdays and Thursdays from 8am - 9am in the Senate Chambers.

 The Student Government Senators and the Advisor meet once a week to discuss current student issues and figure out solutions.
 The first hour of the meeting is open for all students, faculty, and staff to attend the meeting and provide feedback, suggestions, or voice concerns.

 If you are a student please stop by the meetings and let us know what changes you would like to see on campus.

 Student Government will be in their office, Campus Center 205 during the following hours below.
 Student Government would like to be physically present in their office at all times, however due to students' class and work schedules the office can only be staffed during the below times.
 If you have questions or concerns please email leewardsg-L@lists.hawaii.edu or leave a comment on our suggestion card outside of the office.

 Spring 2017 Office Hours: